Breakfast daily, 3 lunches, 3 three-course dinners including a farewell dinner in New Orleans

 Welcome to Music City, USA!
 At 6 pm, meet your traveling companions for a welcome drink.

 Day 2 NASHVILLE

-This morning, enjoy a sightseeing tour of Nashville, including Centennial Park’s full-size replica of Athens’ Parthenon, the recording studios of Music Row, and famous Honky Tonk Row.
+Start your day with a sightseeing tour of Nashville, including Centennial Park’s full-size replica of Athens’ Parthenon, the recording studios of Music Row, and famous Honky Tonk Row.
 Learn their history, their importance, and the celebrities that got their starts here.
 We then visit the COUNTRY MUSIC HALL OF FAME to see its collection of costumes, memorabilia, instruments, and photographs.
-Free time this afternoon to explore on your own.
+This afternoon, visit RCA STUDIO B, Nashville’s oldest surviving recording studio and one of the country’s most important studios.
+Between 1957 and 1977, more than 35,000 songs were recorded here.
+Make a special recording and take it home as a memory of your time in Nashville.
 Tonight, you have reserved seats for an unforgettable show at the world-famous GRAND OLE OPRY, the mecca for country musicians.

 Day 3 NASHVILLE–MEMPHIS